ajroach42/ajroach42.github.io/_posts/2016-11-15-software-for-people-not-for-profit.md

 Damn, is he ever right.

 Computers used to sit at the forefront of the counterculture.
 They were weird and wild and wonderful.
-Early networks, and the early web, were places where small groups (Communties!) could get together and do radical things.
+Early networks, and the early web, were places where small groups (Communities!) could get together and do radical things.
 We can, and should, get back to that.

 One way we can get back to that is by building things again.
 In the early days of the computer, everyone who used a computer could build things.
 My mom is probably the least technically adept person I know, but even she could churn out a DOS batch file, with a pretty menu, that did the things she wanted.